micmejia/bible-dump/NKJV/Nahum/Nah 3.md

 ###### 1
 Woe to the bloody city!
-It _is_ all full of lies _and_ robbery. _Its_ [^a]victim never departs.
+It _is_ all full of lies _and_ robbery. _Its_ victim never departs.

 ###### 2
-The noise of a whip And the noise of rattling wheels, Of galloping horses, Of [^b]clattering chariots!
+The noise of a whip And the noise of rattling wheels, Of galloping horses, Of clattering chariots!

 ###### 3
 Horsemen charge with bright sword and glittering spear. _There is_ a multitude of slain, A great number of bodies, Countless corpses-- They stumble over the corpses--

 ###### 4
-Because of the multitude of [^c]harlotries of the [^d]seductive harlot, The mistress of sorceries, Who sells nations through her harlotries, And families through her sorceries.
+Because of the multitude of harlotries of the seductive harlot, The mistress of sorceries, Who sells nations through her harlotries, And families through her sorceries.

 ###### 5
 "Behold, I _am_ against you," says the Lord of hosts; "I will lift your skirts over your face, I will show the nations your nakedness, And the kingdoms your shame.

 ###### 6
-I will cast abominable filth upon you, Make you vile,[^e] And make you a spectacle.
+I will cast abominable filth upon you, Make you vile, And make you a spectacle.

 ###### 7
 It shall come to pass _that_ all who look upon you Will flee from you, and say, 'Nineveh is laid waste!
 Who will bemoan her?'
 Where shall I seek comforters for you?"

 ###### 8
-Are you better than No[^f] Amon _That was_ situated by the [^g]River, That had the waters around her, Whose rampart _was_ the sea, Whose wall _was_ the sea?
+Are you better than No Amon _That was_ situated by the River, That had the waters around her, Whose rampart _was_ the sea, Whose wall _was_ the sea?

 ###### 9
-Ethiopia and Egypt _were_ her strength, And _it was_ boundless; Put and Lubim were [^h]your helpers.
+Ethiopia and Egypt _were_ her strength, And _it was_ boundless; Put and Lubim were your helpers.

 ###### 10
 Yet she _was_ carried away, She went into captivity; Her young children also were dashed to pieces At the head of every street; They cast lots for her honorable men, And all her great men were bound in chains.